-Back testing involves the comparison of calculated VaR exposures with profit and loss data to identify the frequency of instances when trading losses exceed the calculated VaR.
-The Bank uses actual and hypothetical profit and loss data.
-Back testing is conducted daily, and outliers are analysed to understand if the issues are the result of trading decisions, systemic changes in market conditions or issues related to the VaR model i.e. historical data or model calibration.
+Back testing involves the comparison of calculated VaR exposures with actual profit and loss data to identify the frequency of instances when trading losses exceed the calculated VaR.
+The Bank uses actual and hypothetical profit and loss data for performing Back Testing.
+Back Testing is conducted daily and outliers are analysed to understand if the issues are the result of trading decisions, systemic changes in market conditions or issues related to the VaR model i.e. historical data or model calibration.